 Map of Campground (.pdf file, 283kb)

-When Medano Creek is flowing well and school is out, expect Loop 2 sites to be booked and Loop 1 sites to be full by mid-day every day of the week.
-Plan your visit on a weekday during late spring to avoid especially large crowds and full parking areas.
+When Medano Creek is flowing and school is out, expect Loop 2 sites to be booked and Loop 1 sites to be full by mid-day every day of the week.
+Plan your visit on a weekday to avoid especially large crowds and full parking areas in late spring.

-For reservations or questions about your reservation, please contact the National Reservation System via the numbers or links above.
-For specific questions about the campground, please call the Visitor Center at 719-378-6395, or send an email.
+For reservations or questions about your reservation, please contact the National Reservation System via the number or link above.
+For specific questions about the campground, please call the Great Sand Dunes Visitor Center at 719-378-6395, or send an email.

 General Campground Information

 Piñon Flats Campground has 88 individual sites located along two loops.
 Individual sites are $20 per night, whether reserved or first-come, first-served.
 Restrooms have sinks, flush toilets, and a sink for dishwashing.
 Each site has a fire grate and picnic table.
 Some sites have large cottonwood or conifer trees for shade, while others are more out in the open with smaller pinyon trees.
 A few sites can fit RVs up to 35 feet in length; see more information on RVs below.
 Campsites have a maximum capacity of six people, two tents, and two vehicles (including towed vehicles/trailers).
 A 50% discount applies to Golden Age and Golden Access pass holders.

 Loop 1 Campsites

 Loop 1 (sites #1-#44) of the campground are first-come, first-served.
 Sites may be acquired 24 hours a day at the self-registration kiosk.
 Saving campsites for people coming later is not permitted.
 Six people, two tents, and two vehicles (including towed vehicles/trailers) maximum at each site.
 Check-out time is 1:00 pm.